-Smoothies might be the most convenient breakfast ever, and they’re one of the healthiest things you can possibly eat.
-A barebones smoothie is made of just water, soy milk or almond milk, plus some frozen fruit.
+Smoothies might be the most convenient breakfast ever.
+Plus they’re delicious and and can be full of nutrients.
+A bare-bones smoothie is made of just vegan milk (like soy or almond), plus some frozen fruit.
 You can of course also jazz things up with sweetener, dates, protein powder, or various kinds of nuts.
-Since they’re made in a blender rather than a juicer, smoothies contain all the fiber of whatever fruit you’re using.
+Many people also love to add frozen banana for extra flavor.

-Tropical Green Smoothie Recipe
+Basic Fruit Smoothie Recipe

 Here is a super easy starting-point for your smoothie adventures.
 If you want to get more ambitious, get ahold of Kathy Patalsky’s book, 365 Vegan Smoothies.

 - 1/4 cup frozen blueberries, raspberries, blackberries, or sliced peaches